mroberts1/BOOTSTRA.386/manual/index.md

 \raggedright
 \tiny

-BOOSTRA/386: A User's Manual is a fictional work licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)}.
+BOOSTRA/386: A User's Manual is a 2025 *fictional* work by Chris McKenzie.
+It is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to share and adapt, provided you give appropriate credit.
-See creativecommons.org/licenses/by/4.0
+See creativecommons.org/licenses/by/4.0, github.com/kristopolous